CTJMID/CV/README.md

 Food, films and dogs encapsulate my interests pretty neatly.
 I love finding new restaurants or staying in a cooking extravagant meals for friends.
 I love cinema and the art of film, really delving deep into the history and process of making films.
-And I love my dog, he takes up a big part of my life, by my life has been better for it!
+And I love my dog, he takes up a big part of my life, but my life has been better for it!